sarim/Avrodroid/README.md

 	ndk-build -j 4

-Now goto eclipse and do what you want to do ;)
+####Now goto eclipse and do what you want to do ;)

+--

+TODO
 ==

+0. (Important) Make v8 with snapshot support
+0. (Important) Fix android build script to generate libraries*cc files.
+They are generated using some python based script.
+(Now i'm just coping them from normal make)
+0. (Easy) Need to add stlport and v8 as git submodule.

+If you are a android + unix + c geek, maybe help with these ? ^_^